craftercms/craftercms/README.md

 2. Download Apache Tomcat and Solr.
 (Check the Gradle section on how to specified a version of Apache Tomcat an Solr)

-3. Build all Crafter CMS components from the source (check the Git section on how to update the source).
+3. Build all Crafter CMS modules from the source (check the Git section on how to update the source).

 4. Create a folder name `crafter-auth-env` and copy all needed resources for a *clean* and functional Authoring environment.